 - Brandy - I left this as an optional ingredient because it is just as good without it.
 If you aren't a fan of brandy, you could also use rum.
 You could also go with a liqueur like Cointreau or Triple Sec

-- Monkfruit - (I use this brand) code peace for 20% off - You can use any sweetener you prefer here.
+- Sweetener - (I use this brand) You can use any sweetener you prefer here.
 You can even use real sugar if you aren't concerned with keeping this low in carbs

 - Orange Juice - I try to opt for fresh squeezed whenever possible, but using store-bought works great also.
 If you are going the store-bought route, I recommend getting a low or no pulp orange juice.